bjtully/BioMetaPipeline/README.md

     - Structurally and functionally annotate MAGs using several available annotation programs.
 Identify peptidase proteins, determine KEGG pathways, run PROKKA pipeline, predict viral sequences, and run interproscan.
     A final BioMetaDB project is generated, or updated, with a table that provides a summary of the results.

+### Licensing notes

+The use of `signalp` and `RNAmmer` requires an additional academic license agreement upon download.
+Binaries for these programs are thus not distributed with **BioMetaPipeline**.